 Cover and refrigerate the dough for 1 hour.

-Place a chocolate star on each cookie, flattening the dough.
-Bake for 8 to 10 minutes.
+Place a chocolate kiss on each cookie, pushing down to flatten the dough.

-Cool cookies on the pan for 2 minutes then transfer individual cookies to a wire rack to cool completely.
+Cool cookies on the pan for 2 minutes, then transfer individual cookies to a wire rack to cool completely.